SpoturDeal/Esp32PreciseTemperature/README.md

 |SCL|->|D23|
 |Vin|->|3v3|
 |GND|->|GND|

+## Set up Domoticz
+### Add Hardware (if needed)
+Click Setup -> Hardware

+set Name ="Virtual Sensor"

+set Type ="Dummy (Does nothing, for virtual device only)"

+set Data Time ="Disabled"

+Click Add

+Click Create Virtual Sensor

+Type a name "whatever you like"

+Set Sensortype to "Temperature"

+### Find Idx of device in Devices
+Click Setup -> Devices

+Click Idx(the top row of the label so it sort the high to lowest)

+write down the Idx number

 ## Needed settings
 To use the Domoticz API you must **base64 encode** your username and password see the link below